-In order to optimise programming/constructability and so as not to disturb potential acid sulphate soils, the topsoil in floodplain areas may not be stripped and a bridging layer will be placed directly over the in-situ topsoils.
+In order to optimise programming/constructability and so as not to disturb potential acid sulphate soils, the topsoil in floodplain areas may not be stripped.
+Instead a bridging layer will be placed directly over the in-situ topsoils.
 In this instance topsoils for batters on the floodplain will be imported from elsewhere on the alignment.
-Topsoils which do not contain a soil seedbank (in other words; A2 or B horizon soils) or landscape topsoils can be used where floodplain areas are to be seeded with pasture or native grasses.
-These areas will not benefit from soils containing a soil seedbank.
+Topsoils which do not contain a soil seedbank (Landscape Topsoils or A2 horizon soils) can be used where floodplain areas are to be seeded with pasture or native grasses.
+These areas will not benefit from soils containing a soil seed bank.